March 10, 2026 · Benjamin J. Treger

 What to Do in the First 48 Hours

 You just got fired.
 The reason they gave you doesn’t feel right.
 Maybe you saw it coming after you filed a complaint.
 Maybe it blindsided you a week after you told HR about a problem.
-Maybe they said “performance” but you’ve never had a bad review.
+Maybe they said “performance” but you’ve never had a negative review in your life.

 Whatever happened, the next 48 hours matter.
 What you do right now can make or break a future legal claim.
-Here’s what you should know.
+Here is what you should know.

 Don’t Sign Anything Yet